-Freesias are beautiful, fragrant flowering plants that have a well deserved place in plenty of gardens.
-But what could be better than one freesia plant?
+Freesias are beautiful, fragrant flowering plants that have a well-deserved place in plenty of gardens.
+What could be better than one freesia plant?
 Lots of freesia plants, of course!
 Keep reading to learn more about how to propagate a freesia.

 Freesia Propagation Methods

 There are two main methods of propagating freesias: by seed and by corm division.
 Both have high success rates, so it’s really up to you and how you want to go about things.
 Freesias grown from seed usually take 8 to 12 months to bloom, while plants grown from divided corms will take a few years.

 Freesias are hardy in USDA zones 9 and 10.
 If you live in one of these zones, you can sow your seeds directly in the soil in the spring.
 If you want to start them indoors first, plant them in the fall and plant out seedlings in the spring.
 If you live in a cooler climate, you’ll want to plant your freesias in containers that can be brought indoors in the winter.